mherbadalyan/StoreAutomation/README.md

 ## Description

-Store operations' automaton app along with the backoffice where user accounts (warehouses) are registered.
+Store operation's automaton app along with the backoffice where user accounts (warehouses) are registered.
 The application tracks the goods received by the warehouses, calculates income,